Stochastic wave-current interaction in thermal shallow water dynamics: Short time - small wave scaling regime

-The $\mathcal O({\rm Ro})$ terms arise upon taking $h$ outside the gradient.
-In this notation, an application of the stochastic Euler-Poincar\'e Theorem \ref{thm:SEP} with the velocity variations given in \eqref{var:st} and the variational derivatives in \eqref{var:rsGN} of the Lagrangian $\ell_{rtGN}$ in \eqref{lag:rsGN} yields the following SPDEs,
+In the rigid lid case, one recovers \eqref{def:ellipticoperator}.
+A careful application of the Lax-Milgram theorem is able to show that $\overline{\mathbf{u}}$ depends continuously on $\overline{\mathbf{V}}$.
+Using this notation, an application of the stochastic Euler-Poincar\'e theorem \ref{thm:SEP} with the velocity variations given in \eqref{var:st} and the variational derivatives in \eqref{var:TRGN} of the Lagrangian $\ell_{TRGN}$ in \eqref{lag:trgn} yields the following SPDEs,